xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 ---------------------------------
-   -- bug (dkulp)   Fix crash on OSX if numpad enter is used in certain text boxes -- enh (gil)     Add wrap option to Fill effect to allow turning off wrap feature.
+   -- bug (dkulp)   Fix crash when Undo is used after closing a sequence and opening another -- bug (dkulp)   Fix crash on OSX if numpad enter is used in certain text boxes -- enh (gil)     Add wrap option to Fill effect to allow turning off wrap feature.
    -- enh (gil)     Add ability to flip the channel numbers in custom model horizontally and vertically.